 - Annuity purchase amount: $100,000

-- Guaranteed income: $700 per month ($8,400 per year)
+- Guaranteed income: $700 per month, or $8,400 per year

-In the example above, let’s assume this 65-year-old male has a life expectancy of 18 years.
-At $700 per month, after 18 years, the annuity would have paid out a total of $151,200.
+Assume that Tom will live for another 18 years, or to age 83.
+At $700 per month, after 18 years, the annuity would have paid him a total of $151,200.

-If that same person lived 30 years, the rate of return goes up to 7.50%, as now the initial $100,000 investment has provided $252,000 of income.
+For example, if Tom lives 30 more years instead of 18, the rate of return goes up to 7.42%.
+The initial $100,000 investment has provided $252,000 of income.